How I’d Get Sober Differently

 Early sobriety is such a wonderful opportunity to rebuild from scratch.
 I WISH I had focused more on the whole shebang and not just the “don’t drink” part for as long as I did.

 Have some tea instead of sugary drinks.
 Eat a salad.
 Avoid overly processed stuff.
+Focusing on nutrition in sobriety is so important.

 Essentially, do better.